Skip to content

 Additional Information

-Note: If your child has gotten diaper rash ointment into their eyes, call the Missouri Poison Center for help on how to rinse the eyes.
 Diaper rash products are usually ointments or creams that come in tubes or jars.
-They can be bought at the grocery store or drug store without a prescription.
+You can buy them at the grocery store or drug store without a prescription.
 They are used to protect the child’s skin from urine and feces that can cause a red, painful rash.
-Most diaper rash products contain zinc oxide and are white in color.
+Most diaper rash products contain zinc oxide and are white.

-If your child is eating diaper rash cream or ointment, just take it away from them and give them a drink of water and wash their hands and face.
+If your child is eating diaper rash cream or ointment, just take it away from them give them a drink of water and wash their hands and face.
 If problems start or you have questions about your kind of diaper rash product, call the Missouri Poison Center right away at 1-800-222-1222.
 The poison center is open all day, every day for poisoning emergencies and for questions too.

 Take The Missouri Poison Center With You